Capsella (plant)

-Capsella is a genus of herbaceous plant and biennial plants in the family Brassicaceae.
+Capsella is a genus of herbaceous annual and biennial plants in the family Brassicaceae.
 It is a close relative of Arabidopsis, Neslia, and Halimolobos.

 Some authors circumscribe Capsella to contain only three species: Capsella bursa-pastoris, Capsella rubella and Capsella grandiflora.
 As of 2025, Kew's Plants of the World Online list eight species.

 Capsella rubella is a self-fertilizing species that became self-compatible 50,000 to 100,000 years ago.
 Its outcrossing progenitor was Capsella grandiflora.
 In general, the shift from outcrossing to self-fertilization is among the most common transitions in flowering plants.
 Capsella rubella is studied as a model for understanding the evolution of self-fertilization.

 The name is said to derive from Latin capsa, a box or case, alluding to fruit resembling a medieval wallet or purse; the suffix -ella denotes "lesser".